 If you fancy taking a look inside Buckingham Palace, the most famous of London attractions, then now’s the time to book your tickets.
 Sure, the palace look splendid during the Jubilee celebrations but in order to be really impressed you should take a tour inside too.

-When: The State Rooms open for visitors on 22 July until 2 October and tickets are available now.
+When: The State Rooms open for visitors on 14 July until 24 September and tickets are available now.

-Where: Buckingham Palace; Green Park Station
+Where: Buckingham Palace; nearest tube Green Park Station

 Hampton Court Palace Festival

 Teens might enjoy the Hampton Court Palace Festival, one of the capital’s favourite summer music festivals.
 This annual event has seen everyone from Kylie to The Beach Boys take to the stage in the Tudor Courtyard of Henry VIII’s Palace.

-When: 9 – 25 June
+When: 6 – 17 June

 Where: Hampton Court Palace; closest train station Hampton Court

-Superbloom at the Tower of London
+Coronation Bench Trail at the Tower of London

-Where: The Tower of London; Tower Hill
+Where: The Tower of London; nearest underground Tower Hill

 Open Square Gardens Weekend

-When: 11 – 12 June
+When: 10 – 11 June

 Where: Various locations in London